JC4DM4N/clumpanalyser/README.md

 This will run the tracker.py routine which iterates through clumpfind files and traces individual clumps through their evolution history.

-analyse.py will then analyse and plot clump properties and different stages of their evolution
+analyse.py will then analyse at plot clump properties and different stages of their evolution